Women in roofing find their niche, their place to shine in the male-denominated construction world.

 If it’s over 80 degrees, you are at risk of overexposure and heat illness.
 Establish a shaded area to take a few breaks throughout your project.

 Make sure to stay hydrated.
 Bring lots of cool water, and don’t only drink when you’re thirsty.
 If you notice any signs of dizziness, fatigue, cramps, or headaches, it’s certainly time to take a break and get out of the sun.

 Help your crew by watching for signs of dehydration.
 The unstable mental stress dehydration causes can easily result in accidents.

 Taking breaks doesn’t have to interfere with the amount of work you get done each day.
 Plan for the breaks and stay healthy.
 Women in roofing find their niche by doing well and figuring out how this can work for them

 Staying healthy is the first step to becoming a woman roofer, and helping other women find a profession they too can do well in.

 Sami’s Take On How Women In Roofing Find Their Niche

-I was plesantly surprised to see the whole roofing crew wearing sun hats, sun scarves, longsleeve shirts, full length pants.
+I was pleasantly surprised to see the whole roofing crew wearing sun hats, sun scarves, long sleeve shirts, and full-length pants.
 There was plenty of water in cooler chests iced down.
-They took at least a 2 hour lunch break.
+They took at least a 2-hour lunch break.
 They took other quick breaks under the shade trees, or on one of the porches.

 Some women are happier in a more active setting.
-Some had rather roof than take jobs that they know how to do.
-It is entry level work, but with possibilities to grow and build.
+Some had rather have a roof than take jobs that they know how to do.
+It is entry-level work, but with possibilities to grow and build.

-An unskilled worker can learn to roof, or learn to clean house, wait tables.
+An unskilled worker can learn to roof, as easily as they can learn to clean a house, and wait tables.
 Having a job that fits your personality is important.
 Don’t be gender biased as I was.